wdi-sg/gitbook-2018/00-config-deployment/deploy-node/readme.md

 ## Objectives
 * Understand the purpose of Heroku as a Platform as a Service (PaaS)
 * Identify other methods of deployment, and their benefits and drawbacks
-* Take a working Node/Sequelize app and deploy it to a server
+* Take a working Node app and deploy it to a server
 * Make changes to an existing deployment
 * Utilize methods for debugging server errors